 I read an article in the Guardian a while back with a great headline: Air fryers – miraculous kitchen must have or just a load of hot air?
-I have never used an air fryer myself, but foodie friends tell me it is now an essential part of their kitchen equipment.
+I had never used an air fryer myself until recently, but foodie friends told me it is now an essential part of their kitchen equipment.
 Here’s another recipe from Jo Cismaru, this time for air fryer chicken thighs.

 As you are cutting up your chicken, or after you have cooked a chicken, make sure you save all the pieces you trim off.
 When you buy a chicken try to get the giblets if you can, they add a layer of flavor to chicken stock that is special.

-Ask your butcher for chicken carcases, giblets and bones then make chicken stock from this recipe by Samin Nosrat, author of Salt Fat Acid Heat and host of the Netflix series of the same name.
+Ask your butcher for chicken carcases, giblets and bones then make chicken stock from this recipe on another blog post on this site.
 This recipe is for a large quantity, but you can always adjust the ingredient amounts downwards.
 After your stock is ready, decant it into smaller quantities and freeze it.
 A simple trick is to use ice cube bags that freeze water into discs.
 Pour your stock in and freeze it and whenever you need a small quantity you can tear off 1, 2 or 10 discs and use in your recipe.

 Always use raw chicken carcase along with cooked for maximum flavor.
 Chicken stock made from giblets, carcases, wings and various bones is so much healthier than store-bought stock.
 You can control the seasoning and specifically the amount of salt.
 You are also saving money, and in these days of price rises and inflation, that has to be a good thing.

 So you’ve roasted or air fried your chicken and you have some left over.
 What to do?
 How about a nice shredded chicken salad?
 Just pull the pieces of leftover chicken apart with two forks, backs facing each other, and use up some excellent protein.